 Matter Family Office

-Matter Family Office is the next firm in our roundup, having been founded in 1990.
-It has roughly a 240-member client base that’s split between individuals, high-net-worth individuals, pooled investment vehicles and charitable organizations.
+Matter Family Office was founded in 1990 and has a client base that’s split between individuals, high-net-worth individuals, pooled investment vehicles and charitable organizations.

 Matter Family Office Background

-Matter Family Office was created in 1990.
-Headquartered in St. Louis, the firm is wholly owned by Matter Holding Company, Inc., which in turn is owned by the current management team and employees of the firm.
+Matter Family Office was created in 1990 and is wholly owned by the current management team and employees of the firm.